Generic Name: caffeine (cah-FEEN)

 Some MEDICINES MAY INTERACT with Cafcit solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Cimetidine, ketoconazole, or theophylline because side effects of Cafcit solution may be increased
+- Cimetidine, ketoconazole, and theophylline because side effects of Cafcit solution may be increased

 - Barbiturates (eg, phenobarbital) or hydantoins (eg, phenytoin) because effectiveness of Cafcit solution may be decreased